 The star of the show, however, were the mains.
 A must-try is whole roasted spring chicken ($25), a great option for sharing.
 Served with a sweet red wine sauce on the side, the chicken boasted a beautiful char on the skin and was super tender on the inside.
 We also devoured the herbed potatoes, carrots and shimeiji mushrooms that came along with the dish.
 Next came a whole baked red snapper with pesto potato and sauce vierge ($32).
 Paired with a refreshing lemon and apple rocket salad, this huge fish is doused in a tangy olive and Roma tomato sauce to offset any fishiness.
 This was a hands-down favourite at the table!

-It’s commonly said that humans have a separate stomach for desserts, but to me this statement only holds true if the desserts are actually good!
+It’s commonly said that humans have a separate stomach for desserts.
+To me, this statement only holds true if the desserts are actually good!
 Here at Picotin Express, despite feeling stuffed from the meal (it was three of us against four sizeable dishes), we managed to wipe off our two desserts within minutes – a testament to how delicious they were!
 The apple crumble ($12), served with a scoop of vanilla ice-cream, was well-spiced with a tart flavour, tasting like home-baked goodness in every bite.
-If you have room for more, another excellent pick is the creamy panna cotta($10), which came with mixed berries on top for good measure.
+If you have room for more, another excellent pick is the creamy panna cotta($10).
+Ours came with mixed berries on top for good measure.

 – Anthia Chng